EliteLoser/CrypTaxCalc/README.md

 # Known bugs!

-I think the "LIFO" and "LPFO" sort orders need some attention.

 There can be rounding errors that lead to (typically) very small amounts of assets shown as "held" at the end of the year, such as with `NEAR 0.000000000000003` for me, which is actually `0.0`.

 # Screenshot